cgonyeo/gatekeeper/README.md

   guaranteed to be immediate (although in practice with this implementation and CSH's network they will probably always appear to be, barring any network partitions).
 This is accounted for with the heartbeats and timeouts.
+- One possible behavior could be detecting when the LDAP server is unavailable, and exposing controls on the site to add or remove RFID tags for specific users to remove dependency on the LDAP server.
+All changes made during this period would probably only be temporary until the LDAP server became available again, so I can avoid dealing with writing to LDAP.